 September 2020: The KSTA supported the CAREC Webinar on E-Commerce Paperless Trade (3 September 2020) jointly participated by Regional Trade Group (RTG) and CCC members.
 The webinar discussed domestic and cross-border e-commerce development in the CAREC region and the outcomes of the study, E-Commerce in the CAREC Region: Laws and Policies.
 Customs challenges in handling e-commerce, IT infrastructure and digital platforms, and experiences from the global initiatives of development partners such as the UNCITRAL and UNESCAP were highlighted.

-The KSTA also supported the 19th CAREC CCC Meeting (8 September 2020), where customs officials deliberated on i) trade facilitation initiatives and the need for increased resilience to threats arising from the cross-border movement of people and goods; ii) customs role in adopting paperless trade and promoting cross-border e-commerce based on the discussions from the Webinar on E-commerce and Paperless Trade; and iii) CCC work program and inputs to the CAREC Integrated Trade Agenda (CITA) 2030''s Rolling Strategic Action Plan (RSAP) 2020-2022.
+The KSTA supported the 19th CAREC CCC Meeting (8 September 2020), where customs officials deliberated on (i) trade facilitation initiatives and the need for increased resilience to threats arising from the cross-border movement of people and goods; (ii) customs role in adopting paperless trade and promoting cross-border e-commerce based on the discussions from the Webinar on E-commerce and Paperless Trade; and (iii) CCC work program and inputs to the CAREC Integrated Trade Agenda (CITA) 2030''s Rolling Strategic Action Plan (RSAP) 2020-2022.
 Afghanistan Customs chaired the meeting.
-Rrepresentatives from World Trade Organization, CAREC Institute, Global Express Association, and International Road Transport Union shared knowledge and inputs to the meeting.
+Representatives from World Trade Organization, CAREC Institute, Global Express Association, and International Road Transport Union shared knowledge and inputs to the meeting.